Ryanluc7reis/Ryanluc7reis/README.md

 # 🚀 Expertise
 My primary focus is fullstack development, where I specialize in building functional, interactive web applications.
-I have extensive knowledge of JavaScript, the basics of Python, and I am proficient in popular frameworks and libraries such as React along with the NextJs framework.
+I have extensive knowledge of JavaScript, NodeJS, and I am proficient in popular frameworks and libraries such as React along with the NextJs framework.
 I love working on both the front end and back end because it allows me to combine my creativity with problem solving skills to deliver exceptional user experiences.

  # 💻 Tech Stack :